 Reporting qualitative results is quite a bit more involved than for quantitative studies.
-In light of the qualitative paradigm, begin with an overall description of the context in which the data was gathered.
+In light of the qualitative paradigm, begin with an overall description of the context in which the data was gathered and the relevant characteristics of the participants.
 Report your results as the answer to your research question/s.
 You may structure the results according to the specific questions asked, but it is more common to report the themes.
 Avoid lengthy quotes.
 Summarize findings and use appropriate quotes to illustrate and bring life to the statement of your findings.
+Depending on the approach and number of participants, this chapter is often 40-50 pages.